uhasker/getting-things-done-in-next-js/src/chapter1/05-functions.md

 These functions are not particularly interesting since they do the exact same thing for every function call.
 In this case, we print the exact same greeting(s) every time.
-But what if we wanted to print a different greeting depending on the user (containing e.g. the user name)?
+But what if we wanted to (for example) output a different greeting depending on the user?

-We can solve this by defining **function parameters**.
+We can do this by defining **function parameters**.
-This allows us to pass values into the function, so that the function can adjust its behaviour.
+These allow us to pass values into the function, so that the function can adjust its behaviour _depending on those values_.

 The function parameters go between the parentheses:

 ```js